bids-standard/bids-specification/CONTRIBUTING.md

 Remark preserves consistent markdown styling across the contributions.
 Please ensure before submitting a contribution that you do not have any linter errors in your text editor.
-You can also use [prettier](https://github.com/prettier/prettier) to automatically correct some of the style issues that might be found in the proposed changes.

 We have deployed a continuous integrator ([circle CI](https://circleci.com/)) to further allow for integrating changes continuously.